redcartel/demo-game-library/README.md

-# demo-game-library : environment setup
+# demo-game-library : showing a friend some simple react

 This README and the ones in react-frontend and functions are about setting up firebase / react projects in general.
 You don't have to clone the code to follow them.